 Again, as in Sec.~\ref{flux threading}, the charge and topological spin of $\bm{\gamma}$ are given by

 Note that this is because $Q=2Q^{\rm ext} \mod 2$ means $\sigma_H = 4\sigma_H^{\rm ext} \mod 8$.

-Let us relate this construction to our first derivation in App.~\ref{first deriv}.
+Let us relate this construction to our first derivation in Appendix~\ref{first deriv}.
 The vison $v\in \cT^{\rm ext}_0=\cT$ is determined by

 We thus find that $B(v,a)=2B(\bm{\gamma},a)=B(\bm{\gamma}^2,a)\mod 1$.
 Thus, we must have $v=\bm{\gamma}^2$.
-Physically, this is obvious; $\bm\gamma$ corresponds to $\pi$-flux of $Q$ and $v$ corresponds to $2\pi$-flux of $Q$.
+Physically, this is obvious; $\bm\gamma$ corresponds to $\pi$ flux of $Q$ and $v$ corresponds to $2\pi$ flux of $Q$.

 Thus, if the vison in $\cal{T}$ is given, then $\bm{\gamma}^2=v$ means that the different choices form a torsor over the subgroup of order-2 elements in $\cA$.
-This is indeed just what we saw in App.~\ref{first deriv}.
+This is indeed just what we saw in Appendix~\ref{first deriv}.

 A useful result, which is formalized as Lemma \ref{lemma_1to1} below, is that there is a one-to-one correspondence between $\cT$ and $\cT_1^{\rm ext}$:

 \begin{lemma} Suppose ${\cal T}$ has a bosonic shadow ${\cal T}^{\rm ext}$ with an Abelian $\bm{\xi}\in {\cal T}^{\rm ext}_1$.
 Then the anyons in ${\cal T}^{\rm ext}_1$ are in one-to-one correspondence with those in $\cT^{\rm ext}_0={\cal T}$.
 In particular,